Contact:

 Disease, herpes disease, shell diseases, or the raven predation

 problem," said Roy Denner, president and CEO of ORBA.
-"Their remedy
+"Their

 has been to remove cattle, vehicles, and humans from desert tortoise